NurioHin/mpv-bookmarker/README.md

 * `LEFT/RIGHT`: Navigate through pages of bookmarks
 * `ENTER`: Load the currently selected bookmark
 * `DELETE`: Delete the currently selected bookmark
+* `s`: Save a bookmark of the current media file and position
+* `shift+s`: Save a bookmark of the current media file and position (shows a text input, allowing you to type)
 * `r`: Rename the currently selected bookmark (shows a text input, allowing you to type)
-* `s`: Save a bookmark of the current file and position
-* `shift+s`: Save a bookmark of the current file and position (shows a text input, allowing you to type)
+* `f`: Change the filepath of the currently selected bookmark (shows a text input, allowing you to type)
 * `m`: Move the currently selected bookmark

+Changing the filepath of a bookmark is intended to quickly change a bookmark in case you moved the media file to a different folder, or perhaps the drive letter of your external drive changed.

 #### When allowing text input

+The Typer (as I named it) allows you to type text for various ends, like renaming a bookmark or changing its filepath.

 * `ESC`: Cancel text input and return to the Bookmarker menu
 * `ENTER`: Confirm text input and save/rename the bookmark
+* `LEFT/RIGHT`: Move the cursor through the text, allowing you to input text in different places
 * `Any text character`: Type for the text input.
 Allows special characters, spaces, numbers.
 Does not allow letters with accents

-During text input, you can write `%t` or `%p` to input a timestamp in the name.
+During text input for a bookmark's name, you can write `%t` or `%p` to input a timestamp in the name.
+(Note: This does not work for a bookmark's filepath.)

 * `%t` is a timestamp in the format of hh:mm:ss.mmm
-* `%p` is a timestamp in the format of ssss.mmm
+* `%p` is a timestamp in the format of S.mmm

 For example, `Awesome moment @ %t` will show up as `Awesome moment @ 00:13:41.673` in the menu

 #### When moving bookmarks

 * `ESC`: Cancel moving and return to the Bookmarker menu
 * `ENTER`: Confirm moving the bookmark
 * `m`: Confirm moving the bookmark